VaishnaviSh14/StartingWithServlet/README.md

 # StartingWithServlet

+Servlets are Java-based web components used for developing web applications.
+They can handle various types of HTTP requests and generate dynamic web content.

+## FirstServletApp
+It defines a simple servlet that responds to GET requests by sending an HTML page with a welcome message.
+It also includes lifecycle methods and demonstrates when these methods are invoked during the servlet's lifecycle.

 # Steps followed by the client to handle the request
 a. browser sends the request(either for static or for dynamic)